10 Kinds of Insurance You Might Not Need

 6. Life Insurance: If you are single and have no dependents you will only want life insurance if you are using it as part of a long-term strategy.
 For example, buying whole life or universal life with values at a young age can save you money since you will build investments that you can borrow from more easily than a bank when the time comes to start a business or a family, and you can also benefit from a lower rate by locking in a policy while you are in good health and have no problem passing the life insurance medical exam.

 If you are only looking for term life insurance, find out if you are covered through your employer through their health benefits or other employee benefit packages.
-Beware, however, that if you leave your employer you may find yourself without insurance.
-Sometimes it saves you more in the long term to pay less now than try and get life insurance later and pay way more due to age or medical issues.
+Beware, however, that if you leave your employer, you may find yourself without insurance.
+Sometimes it saves you more in the long term to pay less now than try and get life insurance later and spend way more due to age or medical issues.

 7. Travel Insurance: If your current health insurance policy covers you abroad, you should find out what is covered and then decide if you need to take an extra policy.
-You may want coverage for lost luggage, but consider that your homeowner policy may cover you subject to your deductible.
+You may want coverage for lost luggage, but consider that your homeowner policy may cover your subject to your deductible.
 You may also want to consider any credit card benefits that you may have and contact your credit card company to find out if they offer travel insurance automatically when you purchase a ticket or travel using the credit card before you spend extra money.

 If you are traveling for business purposes, a personal travel insurance policy would not cover you, you need to talk to your work about this coverage, so be careful if you are buying a plan to cover professional travel, you may be wasting your money.